- Where do I send workplace students?

 We treat every student the same and do not offer a differential for U or C courses.
 Please contact the Admission Assessor for each program regarding cut-off marks for limited enrolment programs.

-16. What is the difference (if any) in starting a nursing program at GBC as opposed to Ryerson?
+16. What is the difference (if any) in starting a nursing program at GBC as opposed to Toronto Metropolitan University?

 The curriculum is the same; it's really a matter of personal preference.
 Students often choose us because we have a much more personable environment and a more intimate classroom setting.